andyhawks/civicactions-compliance-docs/RA-Policy.md

 # Risk assessment policy

-When contract, regulations or law require, CivicActions will perform risk assessments on supplied products and services.
+CivicActions performs risk assessments on supplied products and services.
 These assessments may cover one or more controls within these families:

 * Certification, Accreditation, and Security Assessments (CA)
 * Planning (PL)